 With Web servers, store images and other binary assets as files, with the path name stored in the database rather than the file itself.
 Most Web servers are better at caching files than database contents, so using files is generally faster.
 (Although you must handle backups and storage issues yourself in this case.)

 If you need really high speed, look at the low-level MySQL interfaces.
 For example, by accessing the MySQL

 MyISAMstorage engine directly, you could get a substantial speed increase compared to using the SQL interface.

 Replication can provide a performance benefit for some operations.
-You can distribute client retrievals among replication servers to split up the load.
-To avoid slowing down the master while making backups, you can make backups using a slave server.
-See Chapter 18, Replication.
+You can distribute client retrievals among replicas to split up the load.
+To avoid slowing down the source while making backups, you can make backups using a replica.
+See Chapter 17, Replication.